Accuracy of GPS data

 Older smart phone models have a chip only for receiving GPS L1 signals, while newer smart phone models have a chip for receiving signals from all GNSS systems with a dual frequency band L1 + L5.

-The following mobile phone models support GNSS and dual frequency band L1 + L5: Samsung Galaxy Note 10+, Huawei Mate 30, Xiaomi Mi 9T Pro, Xiaomi Mi 10.
+The following mobile phone models support GNSS and dual frequency band L1 + L5: Samsung Galaxy S20, Huawei Mate 30, Huawei Mate 40, Xiaomi Mi 9T Pro, Xiaomi Mi 10 Pro, Xiaomi Mi 11 Pro, Realme X50 Pro.

-So, you will have the most accurate coordinates of your location in the open with a quality smart phone that receives L1 + L5 signals from a large number of visible GNSS satellites.
+So, you will have the most accurate coordinates of your location in an open space in good weather with a high-quality smart phone that receives L1 + L5 signals from a large number of visible GNSS satellites.

 Source: European GNSS Agency